-Too, if a person throws up the pills (which is more likely to happen if you take them both, in the case of Plan B, at once) they aren't going to work.
+If a person throws up the pills (which is more likely to happen with Plan B if you take both pills at once) they aren't going to work.

-The health risks presented by Plan B are similar to those of other oral contraceptives.
-While -- because they are not being used daily, but very rarely -- many women who can't use other hormonal contraceptives can usually use Plan B, do be sure to inform your pharmacist or healthcare provider about your medical history so they can be sure EC is safe for your use.
-Some common side effects with EC include: nausea, headaches, breast tenderness and irregular or unexplained vaginal bleeding or spotting.
+Plan B, Ella, and other EC pills are widely considered to be very safe for occasional use - the health risks are similar to those of other oral contraceptives.
+While -- because they are not being used daily, but very rarely -- many people who can't use other hormonal contraceptives can usually use EC, do be sure to inform your pharmacist or healthcare provider about your medical history so they can be sure EC is the right choice for you.
+Some common side effects with EC include: nausea, headaches, dizziness, breast tenderness and irregular or unexplained vaginal bleeding or spotting.

 Other methods you might like if you like emergency contraception: